ksu-cis300-master/KSU-CIS-Fall2023-hw6.github.io/docs/index.md

 ## Finding the Maximum Flow

-We will represent our flow network as graph with a set of nodes (N) and edges (E), G = (N, E).

 **Note:** What follows is a somewhat more streamlined presentation of the algorithm than what is shown in the video, though the processing is essentially the same.
-You should refer to this presentation when writing your code.
+You should refer to the following presentation when writing your code.

-Once the flow network (with all Flows set to 0) and the associated residual capacity graph are initialized the algorithm repeatedly performs a breadth first search to find a path from s to t in the residual network.
-As long as such a path is found:
+Once the flow network (with all Flows set to 0) and the associated residual capacity graph are initialized, the algorithm repeatedly performs breadth first searches to find shortest paths from s to t in the residual network.
+As long as the breadth first search finds such a path:

 1. Find the minimum ResidualCapacity of the edges in the path; this represents an incremental flow which can be added to the network
 1. Update the Flow and ResidualCapacity properties along this path to reflect this additional flow (see below)

-When no path s~>t can be found, the flows in the graph (G) represent a maximum flow from s to t.
+When no path s~>t can be found, the flows in the graph represent a maximum flow from s to t.
 Note again that the breadth first search in the above algorithm ignores all edges whose ResidualCapacity is 0.
 In the next section, we will describe step 2 of the above loop in more detail.

 ### Updating the Flows and the ResidualCapacities

-Recall that a breadth first search (see Lab Assignment 34) returns a dictionary whose keys are nodes.
+Recall that a breadth first search (see Lab Assignment 34) gives us a dictionary whose keys are nodes.
 The value associated with each node other than s is its predecessor along a shortest path from s to that node, and the value associated with s is s itself.
 As in Lab Assignments 33 and 34, we will need to process the path from s to t backwards - from t to s.
 As we work our way from t to s, we make use of edges in both directions along this path.
 In what follows, we will refer to the edges going from s to t as *path edges* and the edges going in the opposite direction as *back edges*.

 For each path edge and its associated back edge, we need to adjust ResidualCapacities to account for the flow being added.
 Because the flow will be added in the direction of the path edge, we need to *decrease* the ResidualCapacity of each path edge by the amount of the additional flow.
 On the other hand, we need to *increase* the ResidualCapacity of each back edge by this same amount.

 To add the flow, we first need to determine which of each pair of edges is in the flow network.
 Specifically, if the path edge has a Capacity of 0, then the back edge is in the flow network.
 In this case, we need to *decrease* the Flow on the back edge by the amount of the additional flow.
 Otherwise, the path edge is in the flow network.
 In this case, we need to *increase* the Flow on the path edge by this amount.

 ## Graph Data Files
 We will be loading graphs from files.
 As in your labs, these files contain lists of edges, one per line.
-The format of a line is "source node, destination node, edge capacity".
+The format of a line is "source-node, destination-node, edge-capacity".
 A few graph files can be found in the repository's Data folder.

 ## Software Architecture